njaros/minitalk/README.md

 * Mac Kernel don't get lost thanks of sigaction's flags I used.
 * Server and client can't loose data thanks of the fact I call kill() at the very last in each exchange.

-They're is a lot of french touch in fonction and variable names.
+They're is a lot of french touch in function's and variable's names.
 I'm not sorry about that.

 I hope I helped you to anderstand the project.